-After this step is completed, a packet of the necessary documents are prepared by a Miami expungement attorney, or Broward expungement attorney and are sent to the Florida Department of Law Enforcement (FDLE) along with a $75 application fee.
+After this step is completed, a packet of the necessary documents are prepared by a South Florida expungement attorney and are sent to the Florida Department of Law Enforcement (FDLE) along with a $75 application fee.
 After the application is processed by FDLE, it is returned to my office along with a certificate of eligibility.
 This is the State of Florida's way of telling you that you have been approved to have your record cleaned.

 I then prepare a petition that I will present to the Judge who presided over your case.
 Assuming no complications or legal barriers, the Judge will usuallly grant the motion and sign the order destroying your record, or having the court file sealed.

 This is an excellent thing to do if you are eligible.
 The most common reason why my clients chose to seal or expunge their criminal records is because of employment.
 If your record is cleaned, an employer or prospective employer will not be able to find out about a past arrest.
 This is crucial in a tough economy where employers are being very selective, and a past arrest may ruin your chances of employment.